pfdubois/BridgeBidding/source/Preempts.rst

    pair: opening bids; preemptive single:preempt

+If using this chapter as a reference, be sure you've read :ref:`Notation and Nomenclature <Notation>` and review :ref:`Classifying Your Hand
+<classification>` to classify your hand as weak, competitive, invitational,
+game-going, or slam interest.

-A :term:`preemptive` or :term:`preempt` bid is one designed to make the opponents miserable even though you have a poor hand, by using up the room they have to maneuver.
+A :term:`preemptive` bid, or :term:`preempt` for short, is one designed to make the opponents miserable even though you have a poor hand, by using up the room they have to maneuver.
 The opening preempts are those bids above 2♣.

 .. warning::
    Be aware that many pairs play 2♦ to mean minimal three-suited openers or other hand